madvorak/grammars/README.md

 # Grammars formally in Lean

-Below you find what has finished so far.
+Below you find what has been completed so far.

 ## Context-free grammars